-Get immigration advice
+Get specialist immigration advice

 - getting replacement immigration documents

-If your situation is more complicated
+If your problem is complicated

-If you’re in Scotland, you could also contact the Ethnic Minorities Law Centre (EMLC) - they give legal advice and representation on all immigration issues.
+You can also contact the Ethnic Minorities Law Centre (EMLC) - they give legal advice and representation on all immigration issues.

 - experiencing domestic violence